susanbenear/susanbenear.github.io/_pages/projects.md

 author_profile: true
 ---

-Lately, I've been particularly interested in the effects of reward and novelty on reinforcement learning and memory specificity, as well as how this changes across adolescence.
+Lately, I've been particularly interested in the effects of reward and novelty on reinforcement learning and memory specificity, as well as how this changes across development.

 <p align="center">
   <img src="{{ '/assets/images/project1.png' | relative_url }}" alt="project1" width="300">